So what exactly is meant by the Core Loop?

 This goes around and rinses and repeats, but the aim stays the same:

 Of course, there is an absolute ton of other stuff that goes on in within the game, but this is the core loop, the base from which it all works around.
 A genius game that has thousands of followers all over the world.

 Now, clearly, Clash of Clans is a super complicated game under the bonnet, and most casual games don’t come remotely close in terms of complexity, although they hold the same game loop theory.

-So as you can see, it’s not hugely different from Clash of Clans in essence, slightly more basic of course, but these loops are present in every game you’ll see.
+So as you can see, it’s not hugely different from the Clash of Clans core game loop in essence, slightly more basic of course, but these loops are present in every game you’ll see.

-Play / Earn diamonds / Replay to earn more coins to unlock new game themes.
+Play / Earn diamonds / Replay to earn more and unlock new game themes.

 What about the Game Story?